Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 ### 4. Skeleton

-* Wireframes can be viewed here: https://github.com/EllyC20/adopt-dont-shop-MS1/tree/master/assets/wireframes/wireframes-ms1.
+* Wireframes can be viewed [here.](https://github.com/EllyC20/adopt-dont-shop-MS1/tree/master/assets/wireframes/wireframes-ms1)

 * Home, Rescue Stories, Rescue Centres and a Contact page.
 * A fixed navbar for mobile and tablet view.
 * A footer with Social Media links, a contact number and an address.
 This gives people multiple options of contact.